ebi-ait/morphic-util/README.md

 # morphic-util

-CLI tool for uploading data to the Morphic AWS S3 buckets.
+CLI tool for submitting analysis data and metadata

 # Users